JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] data driven dungeon monsters and items
 - [ ] weapons
 - [ ] deploy such that it can be used across devices (ideally over internet)
-- [ ] cellular automat dungeon generation
+- [ ] cellular automata dungeon generation
   - [ ] spawn_dungeon: should use insert_batch as that is more efficient
 - [ ] drunkard walk dungeon generation
 - [ ] prefab dungeon sections